 Provides an introduction to 19th- and 20th-century Latin American history.
 Themes and issues will include the colonial legacy, modernization and nationalism, religion and politics, the revolutionary experience of the 20th century, the role of women and the continuing struggles of indigenous people.

 Study of art, folk, and popular music of both Eastern and Western cultures and relationship of the music to the history, geography and society of the region.
-No
+No musical experience necessary.

 A course in Health Humanities and cultural competency.
 It proceeds from the premise that since a person’s experience of health and illness is highly dependent on his or her culture, cultural understanding is essential for humane health care in today’s multicultural societies.
 The course aims to help students achieve cultural competency, with particular attention to the development of culturally competent communication skills.
 It analyzes the influence of culture on human experiences of health and illness, and on health beliefs, values, and healthcare practices.
 Through interactive exercises, case studies, interviews, role plays, guest speakers, reflection papers, research and literature, the course investigates the increasingly complex intersection between healthcare delivery and culture.
 Students also examine the value assumptions of their own health beliefs in an effort to increase their effectiveness in intercultural healthcare settings